-- Closed Circuit Television - Permanent adequate staff supervision of entrances / machine areas Entrances / machine areas - Physical separation of areas - Location of entry - Notices / signage - Specific opening hours - Self-barring schemes - Provision of information leaflets / helpline numbers for organisations such as GamCare, the NHS funded National Problem Gambling clinic, Gamblers Anonymous, the Samaritans and Child Line. - Measures / training for staff on how to deal with suspected truant school children on the premises including the establishment of close working relationships with local schools and the local education authority. - The requirement that children must be accompanied by an adult. - Disclosure and Barring (DBS/CRB) checks for staff. - Policies to address seasonal periods where children may more frequently attempt to gain access to premises and gamble such as pre and post school hours and during school holidays. - Measures/training for staff on child protection measures.
+- Closed Circuit Television - Permanent adequate staff supervision of entrances/machine areas - Physical separation of areas - Location of entry - Notices / signage - Specific opening hours - Self-barring schemes - Provision of information leaflets / helpline numbers for organisations such as GamCare, the NHS funded National Problem Gambling clinic, Gamblers Anonymous, the Samaritans and Child Line. - Measures / training for staff on how to deal with suspected truant school children on the premises including the establishment of close working relationships with local schools and the local education authority. - The requirement that children must be accompanied by an adult. - Disclosure and Barring (DBS/CRB) checks for staff. - Policies to address seasonal periods where children may more frequently attempt to gain access to premises and gamble such as pre and post school hours and during school holidays.